Twin Knights of Fork Hill

 You don't need to be in both places.
 You only need to be able to reach both.
 The threat — the readiness — is the thing.

-They called this, with the kind of teenage seriousness that doesn’t survive into adulthood, the fork.
+They called it, with the kind of teenage seriousness that doesn't survive into adulthood, the fork.
 (You can see, perhaps, where this is going.)

 Brindle said, quietly, "Yes.
 It is the one with the board."